Gaitskill, Mary. “Secretary” in the Bad Behavior collection. Vintage books, 1988.

 The implication is she is not valued by her family.
 “My family’s enthusiasm made me feel sarcastic about the job – about any effort to do anything, in fact.
 In light of their enthusiasm, the only intelligent course of action seemed to be immobility and rudeness.”
 Her job with the lawyer asks very little of her and gives her validation.

-The turning point in the story is when the (unnamed) lawyer masturbates after spanking her and ejaculates on her without touching her.
+The turning point in the story is when the (unnamed) lawyer masturbates after spanking Debby and ejaculates on her without touching her.
 This is when Debby quits, without saying so, and regresses to her family and staying in bed all day.
 I interpret this that Debby is fine with the physical and psychological punishment, and does masturbate.
 It feeds into her “small world” desires.
 However, the moment when she has to think about somebody else’s subjectivity, particularly desire directed at her, she shuts down completely.

 The story does not have a “happily ever after” (HEA, in romance story jargon).
 Debby just returns to being her family’s underachieving child, and talks about being disassociated.
-She has the opportunity to tell of the lawyer’s eccentricities to a political enemy, but she doesn’t.
+She has the opportunity to tell of the lawyer’s eccentricities to his political enemy, but she doesn’t.

 I think this is two different kinds of masochism: the first is self-induced suffering for someone, as in the movie.
 The second is just self-induced suffering.
 Hannah Cullwick exhibited both types, in her work before she met Munby and in her life with Munby.
 Von Sacher-Masoch seems to be mainly the first type, since he is so focused on his fur-clad cruel woman archetype.